Giuseppe Arcimboldo's Most Famous Paintings

 The Skokloster Castle is home to another one of Giuseppe Arcimboldo Most famous paintings - Vertumnus.
 This painting was produced in Milan, between 1591 and 1592, at the end of Arcimboldo's career, and - life.
 It is a portrait of Rudolf II, The Emperor of the Holy Roman Empire.
 Rudolf is depicted as Vertumnus, the Roman god of metamorphoses in nature, and life.

 The image constitutes of pears, apples, cherries, gourds, grapes, olives, pumpkins, cabbage foils, wheat, figs, and various other fruits and vegetables of all seasons, to symbolize the golden age Rudolf's reign has brought.

-We are still in Sweden.
-The National Museum of Fine Arts (Nationalmuseum) in Stockholm houses "The Jurist".
+The National Museum of Fine Arts in Stockholm houses "The Jurist".
 The painting is also known as "The Lawyer".
 It was acquired from the collection at Gripsholm Castle in 1866.

 There are two suggested subjects - prominent figures of the time - German jurist, Ulrich Zasius, and religious reformer, Jean Calvin.
 The face is depicted by poultry, and fish, while the body consists of legal documents.
 The work is thought to be a caricature of a member of a legal profession.

-The same museum has in its possession "The Cook".
+The National Museum of Fine Arts in Stockholm possess "The Cook".
 It was painted c.1570.
-This still life of roasted meats, when reversed - shows a human face.
+This still life of roasted meats on silver plate; when reversed (as it's now) showcases a human face.